ccoutant/gabi-stage/docsrc/elf/04-strtab.rst

 As the example shows, a string table index may refer to any byte in the section.
-A string may appear more than once;
-references to substrings may exist;
-and a single string may be referenced multiple times.
+A string may appear more than once, references to substrings may exist, and a single string may be referenced multiple times.
 Unreferenced strings also are allowed.